keone/crypto-reading-list/Dev/SolanaProgramming.md

 > In particular, take close looks at `InitEscrow` and `Exchange`.
 You can see all the `next_account_info` is replaced with these two structs.
 * This is known as **reification**.
 We've transformed _code into data_, thereby _reifying_ it.
-* The opposite of reification is **Church encoding** That is, turning _data into code_.
+* The inverse is **Church encoding**.
+Turning _data into code_.
-* Turns out _code is data and data is code_.
-Read more [here](https://underscore.io/blog/posts/2017/06/02/uniting-church-and-state.html) if this excites you.
+* Read more [here](https://underscore.io/blog/posts/2017/06/02/uniting-church-and-state.html) if this excites you.

+Mapping these Anchor patterns to familiar concepts can help explain the framework's design.

 _I discovered while writing this that Anchor has their own Escrow program.
 Their version has more features and makes use of more advanced Rust.